ONLINE DISCUSSION FORUMS

-The ozscrabble list was started on 31 May 2005 to replace the CASPA discussion list which was terminated after the company that provided the service that made the list possible was taken over.
-It has been established primarily for the benefit of Scrabble players within Australia.
-The list is set up as a forum for discussion only and is not an official medium for raising issues with CASPA.
+The Scrabble Australia Group forum has been established primarily for the benefit of Scrabble players within Australia.
+The list has been established to be a forum for discussion only and is not intended to be an official medium for raising issues with CASPA.

 In addition, subscribers are requested to abide by the usual rules for online good behaviour.
 Here is a relevant summary drawn from the 10 Core Rules of Netiquette by Virginia Shea:

 - Adhere to the same standards of behaviour online that you follow in real life

 - Be forgiving of other people's mistakes